julianmendez/jproblog/docs/README.md

 ## Source code

-To checkout and compile the project, use:
+To check out and compile the project, use:

 ```
 $ git clone https://github.com/julianmendez/jproblog.git